appclacks/cabourotte/README.md

 It's also possible to execute `one-off` healthchecks through the API.
 This type of healthcheck is only executed once, and the HTTP response will contain the healthcheck result.

-Healthchecks results can also be exported to other systems by configuring exporters
+Healthchecks results can also be exported to other systems by configuring exporters.
+The latest result for each healthcheck is also stored in memory for 2 minutes, and can be retrieved through the API.

 ## Quickstart